-Led by: Paolo Sestito, Director General for Planning, Organization and Accounting
+Led by: Paolo Sestito, Director General for Planning, Organization and Accounting the Bank allocates to the Treasury.

-The Bank aims to manage its resources efficiently and responsibly and to mitigate potential operational risks: measuring its economic performance (in terms of costs, revenues, risks, efficiency and so on), rationalizing operational structures and processes, and monitoring the achievement of strategic objectives are guiding factors for organizational design and management control.
+The Bank aims to manage its resources efficiently and responsibly and to mitigate potential risks: measuring economic operational performance (in terms of costs, revenues, risks, efficiency and so on), rationalizing operational structures and processes, and monitoring the achievement of strategic objectives are guiding factors for organizational design and management control.

-Cost management is especially important in a context of heightened uncertainty about the evolution of the main income streams, in particular those resulting from the implementation of monetary policy, so as not to affect the resources that the Bank allocates to the Treasury.
+Cost management is especially important in a context of uncertainty about the evolution of the main income streams, in particular those resulting from the implementation of monetary policy, so as not to affect the resources that